 Romans 8 verse 31.
 (Assuming we are for God, of course!
 We can't expect God to be for us, if we are not for him!)

 Long ago, the Scottish writer, Robert Louis Stevenson wrote a short ghost story - a fable called "The Poor Thing," in which he says,

-It may have been that long ago on the rocky islands, folk were buried by heaping stones on top of them as a memorial.
+It may have been that long ago on the rocky islands, folk were buried by heaping stones and earth on top of them as a memorial.